Warm-Hearted Family Law Attorney

 A divorce is a life-altering event.
-Unlike almost any other legal matter, during a divorce proceeding, emotions are heightened and can lead to poor decisions on the part of both parties involved.
+Emotions are heightened during a divorce proceeding more than in almost any other legal matter, and this can lead to poor decisions on the part of both parties involved.

 This is when the objective views of an attorney can be your best asset.
-It’s already overwhelming for you- let us take care of the details and fight for what you deserve.
-Our experienced staff will arrange every aspect of your divorce agreement, including:
+It’s already overwhelming for you – let me take care of the details and fight for what you deserve.
+I am Vonnah M. Bagner, and at Bagner Law, PC, I will arrange every aspect of your divorce agreement, including:

-I know your rights and I’ll work to secure your future.
-Contact us today and let us get to work for you.
-We’re here to help.
+I know your rights, and I’ll work to secure your future.
+Contact me today and let me get to work for you.
+I’m here to help.

 A legal separation is a finding by a court that the conditions or circumstances of marriage make it intolerable for the parties to live together but that the marriage itself should be maintained.
 Parties often choose legal separation over divorce due to religious or insurance reasons.